colin-bledsoe/colinbledsoe/content/posts/bread_and_brown_sugar/index.md

 *There it is, I measured something!
 If you're satisfied, I'm glad you read this far and I hope that you learned something new.
 If you have more time, keep reading!
 This measurement triggered an interesting follow-up question.*

 Consider what we just observed, brown sugar spontaneously absorbed moisture from a slice of bread.
 Brown sugar is more hygroscopic than the average food (in this case, bread).
 If you are unfamiliar with the term, hygroscopic is an adjective that describes the tendency of a substance to absorb moisture from air.
 Another familiar example of a hygroscopic compound is silica gel.
 You'll often find packets of silica gel packaged on the interior of various new objects.
-In these applicatioans, silica gel, which is more hygroscopic than brown sugar, serves as a desiccant; sucking moisture out of air to keep products fresh until they are opened.
+In these applications, silica gel, which is more hygroscopic than brown sugar, serves as a desiccant; sucking moisture out of air to keep products fresh until they are opened.
 A desiccant is a hygroscopic substance that is used to induce or sustain a state of dryness.
 Technically, as we saw above, brown sugar could be used as a desiccant, however, after reading the rest of this post you'll learn that brown sugar's effectiveness as a desiccant would be limited in application.
 Understanding that brown sugar readily absorbs water from it's surroundings, **why did the brown sugar dry out in the first place?**

 <div class="flex justify-center">
 <figure class="gblog-post__figure">